 I will not stop rejecting the gutter of failed imagination and the artificial limits of mediocrity increasingly accepted by society.

 I will not stop recognizing that this is my one precious and unrepeatable life, time is a nonrenewable resource, and I hold the power to make a positive difference in my hands.

 I will not stop, and I invite you along to join me.
 You are needed, now more than ever.

-After a robust corporate and feature-writing career in NYC and Atlanta, I currently write my heart out, teach classes, and work as a tour guide with Bicycle Tours of Atlanta, and am a Relay Bikeshare VIP Ambassador.
+After a robust corporate and feature-writing career in NYC and Atlanta, I currently write my heart out, teach classes, and work as a tour creator and guide with Bicycle Tours of Atlanta.
 I previously started or revived a ton of organic gardens, including ones for those in need, and I’m passionate about all things related to triple-bottom-line sustainability (here is a sneak peek at some of my nonprofit work).
 My core competency is as a content creator (books, blogs, feature articles, and apparently bike tours now).
 As a member of Mensa, I am a fast learner and I don’t waste your time or money.
 If there is a way we can work together to change the world for the better, please let me know.

 If interested, here is a small selection of my published articles (see here for articles other journalists have written about my outreach work).
-You may find something helpful here:
+You may find something helpful on your own journey: